Britain's FTSE retreats, miners fall on dollar surge

 LONDON, Nov 6 Britain's top share index retreated on Friday, weighed down by mining stocks that fell as the dollar surged following better-than-expected U.S. jobs data.

-U.S. non-farm payrolls expanded by 271,000 in October, the largest rise since December 2014 and making a December Federal Reserve rate hike more likely.
+U.S. non-farm payrolls surged in October, increasing 271,000, the largest rise since December 2014 and making a December Federal Reserve rate hike more likely.

 "The U.S. dollar has surged across all the other currencies and all the commodities are denominated in dollars, so they're going to drop," Jasper Lawler, market analyst at CMC Markets, said.

-Mining stocks were the top fallers, with Glencore falling 4.7 percent and Anglo American and Antofagasta down 1.7 percent and 0.3 percent respectively.

-Another negative for the sector was Thursday's dam burst in Brazil at an iron ore mine owned by Vale and BHP Billiton, devastating a nearby town with mudslides and reportedly leaving scores dead or missing.
+Another negative for the sector was Thursday's dam burst in Brazil at an iron ore mine owned by Vale and BHP Billiton burst on Thursday, devastating a nearby town with mudslides and reportedly leaving scores dead or missing.

-BHP Billiton shares fell 5.7 percent, trimming nearly 5 points off the FTSE 100.
+BHP Billiton shares fell 5.6 percent, trimming 4.7 points off the FTSE 100.

 "This particular move for the (U.S.) jobs number is very positive for the net interest margins of some of the bigger banks, and HSBC will be one of the greater weighted stocks on the FTSE," Brenda Kelly, head analyst at London Capital Group, said.

-Outside the blue chips, interdealer broker Tullet Prebon recovered to trade up over 9 percent after saying that it was in talks with ICAP regarding the possible acquisition of ICAP's global broking business.
+Outside the blue chips, interdealer broker Tullet Prebon recovered to trade up 6.7 percent after saying that it was in talks with ICAP regarding the possible acquisition of ICAP's global broking business.

-The company had opened sharply lower earlier in the trading session after it said that it expected a decrease in full-year underlying operating profit margin.
-(Editing by Andrew Heavens)
+The company had opened sharply lower earlier in the trading session after it said that it expected a decrease in full-year underlying operating profit margin. (editing by John Stonestreet)

 GIGABA SAYS NOT WALKING INTO TREASURY WITH PRECONCEIVED GROWTH PLANS, WILL FOLLOW WHAT WAS TABLED IN FEBRUARY BUDGET